pokepark/PokemonQuestBot/README.md

 Therefore get a Google maps API key and set it as `GOOGLE_API_KEY` in your config.

-To get a new API key, navigate to https://console.developers.google.com/apis/credentials and create a new API project, e.g. raid-telegram-bot
+To get a new API key, navigate to https://console.developers.google.com/apis/credentials and create a new API project, e.g. PokemonQuestBot

 Once the project is created select "API key" from the "Create credentials" dropdown menu - a new API key is created.